uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Older children sometimes sought to protect younger ones.[^465]

 Most students came to school with little knowledge or understanding of sexual activity, let alone the types of sexual abuse to which they might be subjected.
-Abuse left them<!--x-->
-injured, bewildered, and often friendless or subject to ridicule by other students.[^466] Many students thought they were the only children being abused.
+Abuse left them <!-- page 116 -->injured, bewildered, and often friendless or subject to ridicule by other students.[^466] Many students thought they were the only children being abused.
 This confusion made it difficult for them to describe or report their abuse.[^467] Some were told they would face eternal damnation for speaking of what had been done to them.[^468]